The (too?) complex state of Emojis in 2024

 The current state of emojis

-I personally loved the emoji standard’s initial ambition of providing neutral visualizations of people, things and “concepts”, where the yellow skin tone was meant to include everyone.
+I loved the emoji standard’s initial ambition of providing neutral visualizations of people, where the yellow skin tone was meant to include everyone.

 Skin tone variants

-some were soon also extended with gender variants, where emojis that supported it came in 3 variations - male, female and unspecified:
+some were soon also extended with gender variants, with 3 variations - male, female & unspecified:

 Gender variants - faces

-This was however not only limited to faces, but also applied to the tiny full-body emojis as well as the half-body ones, like these mermaids, fairies and people:
+This was not limited to faces, but also applied to full/half-body emojis, like mermaids, fairies, etc.:

 Gender variants - bodies

-And since emojis now support skin tones, all of these emojis came in all skin tone variants:
+And since emojis now support skin tones, all of these new variations also had to support skin tones:

 Gender variants - bodies

-This means that for each new emoji (1) that supports skin tone (6) and gender variants (3), we get a total of 18 illustrations, for each emoji.
+This means that for each new emoji (1) that supports skin tones (6) and gender variants (3), we get a total of 18 illustrations, for each emoji.

 A native emoji keyboard with people

 BUT THAT’S NOT ALL!
-Let’s take a look at multi-component based emojis, which adds even more complexity to the mix.
+Let’s take a look at multi-component based emojis, where two or more parts of the emoji can be varied.

-You see, multi-component emojis come in many designs, where “people holding hand” has woman-man, woman-woman & man-man combinations, and love/kissing has some more:
+Multi-component emojis come in many forms, where “people holding hand” has woman-man, w-w, and m-m combinations, and the love and kissing emojis has some more combinations still:

 Multi-component emojis

-What’s so special with these emojis, is that you can vary both components, which makes the skin tone popover very complicated:
+For these emojis, you can vary both components, with a very complicated skin tone popover:

 Multi-component emojis with a skin tone popover